-The Asian financial crisis coincided with a sharp fall in global real interest rates, which is indicated by evidence from indexed-linked governments bonds.
-The fall n UK indexed-linked bonds was from close to 4 per cent before mid-1997 to close to 2 per cent afterwards.
-This fall coincided with a beginning of house-price inflation in developed economies with elastic supply of credit.
+The Asian financial crisis coincided with a sharp fall in global real interest rates, which is indicated by evidence from index-linked government bonds.
+The fall in U.K. index-linked bonds was from close to 4 percent before mid-1997 to close to 2 percent afterwards.
+This fall coincided with a beginning of house price inflation in developed economies with elastic supply of credit.
 Causality is hard to prove.
-But it is hard to believe these are mere coincidences.
-(See Chart 5.)
+But it is hard to believe these are mere coincidences (Chart 5).

-In the aftermath of the Asian financial crisis, many emerging economies, including China, decided to pursue exchange rate, monetary and other policies that generated large current account surpluses.
+In the aftermath of the Asian financial crisis, many emerging economies, including China, decided to pursue exchange rate, monetary, and other policies that generated large current account surpluses.
 How far these surpluses were intended is unclear.
-But they were a natural reaction to the Asian crisis - "never again" became the motto - and a natural consequence of sterilized interventions in foreign exchange markets.
+They were a natural reaction to the Asian crisis-"never again" became the motto-and a natural consequence of sterilized interventions in foreign exchange markets.
 But they were also supported by important structural shifts towards profits, particularly in China.
-These policies contributed to the emergence of large "global imbalances".
-Three important capital exporting regions emerged: China and other emerging east Asian economies; the oil exporters; and some old industrial countries, particularly Germany and Japan.
-At the same time, two important capital importing regions emerged: the US and peripheral (north, south and east) Europe.
+These policies contributed to the emergence of large "global imbalances."

+Three important capital exporting regions emerged: China and other emerging East Asian economies; the oil exporters; and some old industrial countries, particularly Germany and Japan.
+At the same time, two important capital importing regions emerged: the United States and peripheral Europe.
 The latter, without exception, went into financial crisis in 2008-10.
 Was this yet another coincidence?
-I suggest not.
-(See Charts 6 and 7.)
+I suggest not (Charts 6 and 7).
 An important feature of this world was that the fast-growing economies with, one must presume, the best opportunities, decided to lend huge quantities of capital to slow-growing economies with poor investment opportunities.
-The plausibility of the latter view is supported by another important fact: in the high-income economies, non-financial corporate sectors mostly ran financial surpluses: their retained earnings exceeded investment.
+The plausibility of the latter view is supported by another important fact: In the high-income economies, nonfinancial corporate sectors mostly ran financial surpluses: Their retained earnings exceeded investment.
 This was partly because of the exceptional buoyancy of profits.
 It was also because of the weakness of corporate investment after the stock market bubble burst in 2000.
 Thus, the domestic counterparts of the capital flows into the high-income countries were, again almost without exception, fiscal and household financial deficits, the latter associated with rising real house prices and booms in residential construction.

-Meanwhile, in an environment of depressed returns on safe assets, we saw the "reach for yield: the financial sector fabricated pseudo-triple-A, mortgage-backed assets in huge quantities: these were indeed "fool's gold", as my colleague, Gillian Tett, called it.
-The financial sector also leveraged itself up dramatically, in order to boost its return on equity (unadjusted for risk) and pay its management and staff huge bonuses: in the UK, for example, the median leverage of the banking sector rose from 20 to one to 50 to one during the noughties, only to collapse, after the crisis was over.
-Furthermore, there was a huge expansion of the "shadow banking sector", which increasingly took on the risks of a traditional banking sector, but without comparable oversight or insurance.
+Meanwhile, in an environment of depressed returns on safe assets, we saw the "reach for yield," the financial sector fabricated pseudo-triple-A, mortgagebacked assets in huge quantities.
+These were indeed "fool's gold," as my colleague Gillian Tett (2009) called it.
+The financial sector also leveraged itself up dramatically in order to boost its return on equity (unadjusted for risk) and pay its management and staff huge bonuses: In the United Kingdom, for example, the median leverage of the banking sector rose from 20-to-1 to 50-to-1 during the first decade of the 2000s, only to collapse after the crisis was over.
+Furthermore, there was a huge expansion of the shadow banking sector, which increasingly took on the risks of a traditional banking sector, but without comparable oversight or insurance.
 Should someone steeped in the history of financial crises have been surprised?
 Not really.
-It was just a more imaginative and higher-technology version of previous excesses, supported by the illusion that our sophisticated modern financial sector understood so well how to manage risk that it needed essentially no capital at all.
+It was just a more imaginative and highertechnology version of previous excesses, supported by the illusion that our sophisticated modern financial sector understood so well how to manage risk that it needed essentially no capital at all.